-The Private Equity Loan Receivable relates to a US\$4.3m limited recourse promissory note (Note) issued by RPE I Investor LLC (RPE Investor) (a subsidiary of Republic Financial Corporation (RPC)) secured (via collateral pledged) over RPE Investor's interest in a private equity fund with investments in US-based manufacturing/distribution businesses (RPE Fund).
-The Note arose out of a restructure in April 2013 where, as part of arrangements to exit legacy aviation investments (made whilst Keybridge was known as Mariner Bridge Investments Limited in 2006/2007) for US\$29.7 million cash, Keybridge sold its interest in the RPE Fund for US\$4.3 million fully funded by a Keybridge loan with recourse only to that asset sold (i.e. the Note).1
+Loan Receivables - Private Equity: Keybridge (C) holds a US\$4.3m a limited recourse promissory note (Note) issued by RPE I Investor LLC (RPE Investor) (a subsidiary of Republic Financial Corporation (RPC), a US private investment company) secured (via collateral pledged) over RPE Investor's ~50% (Limited Partners') (contributed capital) interest in the Republic Private Equity I Limited Liability Limited Partnership, a private equity fund (managed by a related party to RPC) with investments in US manufacturing/distribution businesses (RPE Fund).
+The principal and accrued interest (at 14.5% pa) under the note is repayable on maturity on 29 December 2017 (which is subject to extension/re-finance by mutual agreement of the parties).

+The Note arose out of a restructure in April 2013 where, as part of arrangements to exit legacy aviation investments (made whilst Keybridge was known as Mariner Bridge Investments Limited in 2006/2007) for US\$29.7 million cash, Keybridge sold its interest in the RPE Fund for US\$4.3 million fully funded by a Keybridge loan with recourse only to that asset sold (i.e. the Note).4

 On 24 August 2017, Keybridge received the RPE Fund's 30 June 2017 Quarterly Report (unaudited) (June 2017 RPE Accounts) which disclosed a significant reduction in the RPE Fund's gross asset position as well as notice from an RPC Executive (Republic) advising that it is 'highly unlikely that the Note will be satisfied on or before its scheduled maturity' (on 29 December 2017) and proposing a 3-year extension of the Note term or a 'buy-out' (retirement) of the Note for US\$0.394 million.

-In light of these matters, the Board reduced the carrying value of the Note (receivable) to US\$0.394 million (A\$0.511 million) as at 30 June 2017, which also resulted in Keybridge recognising a US\$4.611 million (A\$5.996 million) provision for impairment expense for the financial year ending 30 June 2017.

-This was advised in KBC's ASX announcement dated 25 August 2017: Update - Private Equity Loan Receivable, which contains further details concerning the June 2017 RPE Accounts and Republic's correspondence.
-Keybridge is reviewing the matter and its position under the terms of the Note.
+In light of these matters, the Board reduced the carrying value of the Note (receivable) to US\$0.394 million (A\$0.511 million) as at 30 June 2017, which also resulted in Keybridge recognising a US\$4.611 million (A\$5.996 million) provision for impairment expense for the financial year ending 30 June This was advised in KBC's ASX announcement dated 25 August 2017: Update -Private Equity Loan Receivable, which contains further details concerning the June 2017 RPE Accounts and Republic's correspondence.
+Keybridge has not accepted Republic's proposal and is reviewing its position under the terms of the